 As I mentioned in Sunday’s post, in a week I’m temporarily relocating to my home office.
-My students have their finals next Tuesday, and after that, campus gets pretty quiet until after the new year.
+My students have their finals next Tuesday, and after that, campus gets pretty quiet until the spring semester.

 Now, it goes without saying that working from home has its benefits.
 You have the freedom to set your own hours.
 Rush hour traffic is non-existent.
 AND, you don’t have to pack a lunch each day.
 Yes!